Skip to content

 Tune your guitar using your microphone.

-To reach Open G from standard EADGBE, lower three strings: drop the low E down a whole step to D, drop the A (fifth) string down a whole step to G, and drop the high E down a whole step to D. The D, G and B strings in the middle stay where they are.
-When you are done, strumming open gives you that big, ringing G chord.
+To reach Open G from standard EADGBE, lower three strings, each by a whole step: drop the low E down a whole step to D, drop the A (fifth) string down a whole step to G, and drop the high E down a whole step to D. The middle D, G and B strings stay exactly where they are.
+When you finish, strumming the open strings should give you that full, ringing G major chord — if it sounds sour, one of the three lowered strings has not reached pitch.

 Common Genres